Arun02DS/web_projects/README.md

-## Projects on html, css3 and javascript
+# Projects on

+- html
+- css3
+- javascript